-If a "significant incident" - one that creates a potentially dangerous risk of harm - occurs, the driver shall describe it on the Conduct Chart and submit it to the Transportation director or coordinator for appropriate action.

-If this type of dangerous incident occurs, within three (3) days, a meeting should be held with driver, and Transportation director or coordinator at the discretion of the administrator/supervisor to discuss the specific incident and whether an intervention program is needed.
+- If a "significant incident" one that creates a potentially dangerous risk of harm occurs, the driver shall describe it on the Behavior Chart and submit it to the Transportation Supervisor for appropriate action. - If this type of dangerous incident occurs, within three (3) days, a meeting should be held with the driver, and Transportation Supervisor at the discretion of the administrator/supervisor to discuss the specific incident and whether an intervention program is needed.